Skinny Raspberry Chocolate Chip Banana Muffins

 √ Fresh Raspberries

-√ Vanilla Almond Milk (or cow’s milk, or soy milk)
+√ Vanilla Almond Milk (or cow’s milk/soy milk/coconut milk)

-Substitutions: a mixture of whole wheat flour and all-purpose flour (about half and half of each) may be substituted for the white whole wheat flour in this muffin recipe.
-I do not suggest using all whole wheat flour, as the resulting muffin may have a tough texture.
-Maple syrup may be used instead of honey.
-Individually frozen raspberries may be used instead of fresh.
+Substitutions: a mix of whole wheat flour and all-purpose flour (about half and half of each) can be substituted for the white whole wheat flour in this muffin recipe.
+I do not suggest using all whole wheat flour– the muffins will taste a little tough and dense.
+Maple syrup can definitely be subbed for honey.
+Individually frozen raspberries may be used instead of fresh, too!

 These muffins contain no butter or oil.
 Low fat baked goods are known for lacking flavor and moisture, often tasting dry and bland.
-These muffins are the complete opposite.
-Two ingredients that replace the fat and also bring moisture (and taste) to the muffins are mashed bananas and vanilla greek yogurt.
+These are the complete opposite!
+Two ingredients replacing the fat and also bring moisture (and flavor!) to the muffins are mashed bananas and vanilla greek yogurt.
 Both ingredients are fabulous substitutes for fat in this recipe.
 1 cup of mashed bananas (2 large bananas) and 1/4 cup of vanilla greek yogurt do a fine job of keeping the muffins soft, tender, and moist.

 The best part about this recipe?
 The muffins freeze well (for up to three months).
 If you are only baking for yourself, you can easily freeze the batch for a quick grab ‘n go meal or snack.
 I currently have a freezer full of skinny muffins.
-Grab one or two, throw them in the microwave for 15-20 seconds and out the door you go.
-I often pair them with Greek yogurt and a banana.
-More bananas… why not?
-I’m bananas for bananas.
-B-A-N-A-N-A-S.
+Grab one or two, throw them in the microwave for 15-20 seconds and out the door you go. 🙂

-- 2 and 1/2 cup white whole wheat flour (or mix of whole wheat and all-purpose)
+- 2 and 1/2 cups white whole wheat flour (or mix of whole wheat and all-purpose)

 - 1 teaspoon baking soda